Otilia Stretcu

 Mountain View, California, USA

-I am a Senior Research Scientist at Google Research in Mountain View, California, working on machine learning research.
+I am a Staff Research Scientist at Google Research.

 news